Pamitha-Malshan/Online-Bookstore/README.md

 - Navigate to the "Cart" page to view your cart items.
 - You can update the quantity of each item or remove items from the cart.
 - The total price of the cart items will be displayed at the top of the cart page.

+# Adding shipping details
+- Fill in the shipping details.